-Q3 2024 Update - The results for Q3 2024 are ND; see table 1-1.
+Q4 2024 Update - The results for Q4 2024 averages were below the MCLs for PFOA and PFOS following confirmatory sampling; see table 1-1.
 These results reflect the effluent of the temporary treatment system.
 Veolia continues to make progress with local approvals towards installation of permanent treatment.